Lesson 2

 Learning outcomes & key terms

-- To understand in depth four pathogens that cause disease
+- To understand in depth some pathogens that cause disease

 - Understand how disease infects